 2. A) Increased energy levels:

-Kirkman mentions experiencing increased energy levels as one of the first personal advantages of adopting a vegan diet, emphasizing the positive impact on his overall health and well-being.
+Kirkman mentions experiencing increased energy levels as one of the first personal advantages of adopting a vegan diet, emphasising the positive impact on his overall health and well-being.

 3. A) Promoting animal rights:

-Kirkman underscores the ethical dimension of adopting a vegan lifestyle, emphasizing the promotion of animal rights and well-being by choosing plant-based alternatives.
+Kirkman underscores the ethical dimension of adopting a vegan lifestyle, emphasising the promotion of animal rights and well-being by choosing plant-based alternatives.

 4. C) Contributes to the preservation of biodiversity: